How to transform a castle into a campus connector

-Project Type: Restoration
+Project Type: Restoration, Adaptive Reuse

 Client: College of Mount Saint Vincent's

-Fonthill Castle, College of Mount Saint Vincent, Bronx, NY
+Location: Fonthill Castle, Bronx, NY

-The eccentric floor plan promises, in the second phase of the project, to make it the ideal hub to foster sociability and provide a reference point to symbolize the togetherness of all the different departments that populate the campus site.
+The eccentric floor plan promises, in the second phase of the project, to make it the ideal hub to foster sociability and provide a reference point that symbolizes the togetherness of all the different departments populating the campus site.